suntorytime/phase-2-part-B/part-3/README.md

 - `user.scheduled_listed_auctions` returns the auctions created by the user that have yet to begin.

 ### Release 3: Model Validations
 We want to validate our models before attempting to write to the database.
 Add validations to the models, according to the following descriptions.
-Tests have been written for the behaviors of each model.
-The tests for these validations have been placed in an example group named *validations*.

 **Auction**
 - An auction's item must exist.
 - An auction's lister must exist.
 - An auction must have a start date.
 - An auction must have an end date.
-- An auction's end date must be later than it's start date.
+- An auction's end date must be later than its start date.

 **Bid**
 - A bid's auction must exist.